-The most common reason a quote is ridiculously high is because the system is designed to run on the worst day of the year.
+The most common reason a quote is ridiculously high is because the system is designed to run everything, even on the worst day of the year.
 This happens because of a lack of communication with the customer about what they want, what they need, and what conservation efforts they’re willing to undertake.

 If you have ever asked for a quote for off-grid solar, most likely the first question you were asked was “what is your calculated power usage?”.
 The entire quote is then based around this one estimate, and a kit that can always support it.

 We believe that the customer should be presented with all the information so that they can make an informed decision about what is best for them.
 GridFree is not just a solar company, but an off-grid lifestyle company.
 This is why we prefer to consult with you on a solution that works best for you, both for your energy needs and cost concerns.
 This might mean switching heating, cooking, and water to gas, installing a generator that runs a few days of the year, or developing a few energy conservation habits.

 To better convey the idea of how a little energy conservation can save you a lot of money, we collected solar statistics for NZ from NIWA, to calculate how much sunlight is produced throughout the year (based on an average of the last five years).

 Sunlight hours represent how much sunlight there is during a given day.
 The easiest way to think about if this: if you have a 100W solar panel, on a day with 1 hour of sunlight, it will produce 100Wh of energy.
 On a 6 sunlight-hour day it will produce 600Wh of energy.
 (Watts multiplied by sunlight hours equals Watthours.)

 |Sunlight Hours||Days with this much sun or more|